nlenno1/nick-lennon-drummer-ms1/README.md

 - While creating the footer I had some issues with spacing and elements being pushed where I didn't want them.
 After some research through the Bootstrap documentation, I realised this was because the.row class was adding extra padding so to remove this is used the.g-0 class to remove all the gutters.
 - Page layout was extending under the scroll bar on the right-hand side of the screen but after some research on [Stack Overflow](https://stackoverflow.com/), suggestions from the Slack Community, some tutor guidance and the [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) I found an instance where I had not put an Image in its own separate div which was causing the horizontal overflow.
 - Socials links were creating a 404 page not found error.
 After reviewing the code, I realised that I had forgotten to include the "https://" part of the URL.
 - Biography text was not wrapping round the Profile Picture.
-This was because they were in separate Bootstrap.col classes so to fix this I put them in the same column and then floated the image to the right.
+This was because they were in separate Bootstrap col classes so to fix this I put them in the same column and then floated the image to the right.
 - Album Covers were not displaying as 2 rows of 3 at desktop.
 To fix this I reduced the padding around them and reduced their max-width, still allowing them to shrink as the screen width diminishes.
-- Sound cloud Iframe were stealing focus when loaded.
+- Soundcloud Iframe were stealing focus when loaded.
 After some research on the sound cloud website I learnt that the auto play value was automatically set to true, so I changed this value too false to fix the bug.
 - At the smallest breakpoint (280px - Galaxy Fold) the What I Do buttons where pressed together so to remedy this I changed their width to 95% and then their max width to 85px (the original width value) to allow them to shrink if the space was too small.
 This bug also happened with the Logo in the NavBar which was resolved using the same method.
 - The text on the Bounce to Bottom class p element over the Album Covers appearing before animation could take effect.
 To correct this I changed the text color on the p element to rgba(0, 0, 0, 0) so it was invisible and the hvr-bounce-to-bottom class changed the text colour when it was activated and not before.
+- Gallery was overflowing in Safari browser (Peer Review Testing).
+I did some research on this error and found that safari has a bug created by the column-count class that I used in my CSS, so to remove this bug, I refactored my code for that section to use .col in the HTML structure rather than column-count in my CSS,

 [Back to top](#nick-lennon---drummer)